10 ways to make the most of Christmas in London with children in 2025

 Our favourite is Skate at Somerset House, with its ice rink set in a grand 19th century courtyard.
 The courtyard makes for a perfect spot for a skating rink surrounded by gorgeous architecture and one of the most stunning Christmas trees that London has to offer.

-You are not short of ice skating options in London, with other ice rinks at the London Eye, Battersea Power Station, Hampton Court Palace, Westfield London, Hyde Park and Canary Wharf .
+You are not short of ice skating options in London, with other ice rinks at Leicester Square, Battersea Power Station, Hampton Court Palace, Westfield London, Hyde Park and Canary Wharf .

 3. Leicester Square

-Leicester Square is once more transformed for Christmas with a Santa’s grotto, a traditional Christmas market and inside the 1920’s inspired spiegeltent you will find a range of Christmas shows including La Clique and Captain Flinn and the Pirate Dinosaurs: The Magic Cutlass Kids Show!
+Leicester Square is once more transformed for Christmas with a Santa’s grotto, a traditional Christmas market and inside the 1920’s inspired spiegeltent you will find a range of Christmas shows including La Clique.

-The traditional Christmas market is also nice to browse with more than 25 stalls filled with handcrafted gifts, festive decorations and food stalls.
+The traditional Christmas market is also nice to browse with Christmas stalls filled with handcrafted gifts, festive decorations and food stalls.
+This festive season, you can also enjoy Skate Leicester Square across their beautifully designed circular rink in London’s iconic Leicester Square.

 Tube station: Leicester Square